zaynabxmirza/College/README.md

 # College
-A college management system in Java
+A college management system showcasing inheritance in Java